 Passlib contains a comprehensive set of unittests (about 38% of the total code), which provide nearly complete coverage, and verification of the hash algorithms using multiple external sources (if detected at runtime).

-All unit tests are contained within the passlib.tests subpackage, and are designed to be run using the Nose unit testing library (as well as the unittest2 library under Python 2.6).
+All unit tests are contained within the passlib.tests subpackage, and are designed to be run using the Nose unit testing library.

 Once Passlib and Nose have been installed, the main suite of tests may be run using: